joebew42/joebew42.github.io/about.md

 # Hello there! :wave:

-My name is Joe, I am a computer programmer and technical trainer, focused on software design principles and practices of software development:
+I am Joe, programmer and agile practitioner, focused on software design principles and practices of software development.

-- Clean Code
-- Test-Driven Development
-- Refactoring
-- Legacy Code
-- Domain-Driven Design

-When I am NOT at writing code, I enjoy to:
+When I am not coding, I enjoy playing video games, reading books or going for a walk.

-- Play video games :video_game:
-- Read books :books:
-- Walk :walking: or run :running:

 I like to learn new things, explore new ideas and share what I do with others.